hafixah5/Global-Covid-Data/README.md

 A [dashboard](https://public.tableau.com/app/profile/nu4818/viz/CovidDeathDashboard_16479646825520/Dashboard1) of this project was made using Tableau.
 Some of the explored data shown are a chart of Death Count by Continent and an interactive map of Percent Population Infected according to each Country.

+The Tableau viz folder contains the data used for Tableau visualization in xlsx format.
+It also contains a snapshot of the dashboard.